phpMussel/Docs/v2-and-earlier/readme.en.md

 5) Install any signatures that you'll need. *See: [INSTALLING SIGNATURES](#INSTALLING_SIGNATURES).*

 6) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
-To test phpMussel, run phpMussel and try scanning the `_testfiles` directory provided with the package.
+To test phpMussel, run phpMussel and try scanning the `.tests/samples` directory provided with the package.

 #### 2.2 INSTALLING WITH COMPOSER